-Breaking bad news to a patient might be the most dreaded MMI station.
-It is really difficult to know how you would do this in real life, let alone in a short station of less than ten minutes.
+Breaking bad news to a patient might be the most dreaded Multiple Mini Interview (MMI) station during a Medical School Interview.
+It is really difficult to know how you would do this in real life, let alone in a short station of fewer than ten minutes.
 The actors are employed to be realistic but also to test you and could overreact to anything you say that gives them a chance.

 To succeed in this station, it is essential that you have great communication skills, and have practised how to sensitively approach the topic.
 Here is some advice on how to approach a breaking bad news MMI station.